 USER RESEARCH

-With just our first meeting with our project sponsors, it was abundantly clear that user research would be a pivotal part of our project process.
-We spent the first 5 weeks knee-deep in gathering interview questions through informal surveys; conducting 50 formal interviews with students and instructors; and interpreting the user research into key insights, user personas, and use cases.
-These deliverables served as the basis of our designs and aided in further development of the project.
+From our first meeting with the project sponsors, we learned that user research would be pivotalto the development of our project.
+We spent the first 5 weeks employing various user research techniques by gathering interview questions through 20 informal surveys, conducting 50 formal interviews with students and instructors, and interpreting the user research into key insights and user personas.
+This research served as the basis of our designs, informing our entire process to ensure that our product addressed user needs.

 Affinity Diagramming